to an Angel Spirit

 The poem's beginning is said to cast doubt as to whether it's really a bird, but the poet makes references to it as such.
 He says to the spirit, that it was never a bird, using the archaic word "wert" as we use were.

-He heard a bird, but whatever was in Shelley's poetic fancy and thought, I've called to mind from somewhere out there, a joyous and happy spirit, calling it a Blithe Angel, one tasked to help us, to reach our created and everlasting goal.
+He heard a bird, but whatever was in Shelley's poetic fancy and thought, I've here called to mind an angelic spirit, one tasked to help us, to reach our created and everlasting goal.

 Like the lark that springs up, and quoting Shelley's first lines, I spring from that.